DRYING EQUIPMENT SPECIALISTS

 Desiccant dehumidifiers use a system of fans, a reticulated mesh of absorbent material on a rotary wheel and a heating element.
 They draw humid air in and pass it through the desiccant wheel, so it can collect moisture.
 As the wheel turns, a section of it is heated and any water it absorbed can be removed as vapour, then the dried air is recirculated around the space.

-Refrigerant dehumidifiers work well in areas of high humidity and when temperatures are above 3-30℃.
+Refrigerant models work well in areas of high humidity and when temperatures are above 3-30℃.
 A refrigerant dehumidifier would be ideal for a garage that never gets too cold, whether that is naturally or if there is some heat supplied to the area.

-Desiccant dehumidifiers are more effective in colder temperatures and can work in temperatures below 0℃.
+Desiccant models are more effective in colder temperatures and can work in temperatures below 0℃.
 A desiccant dehumidifier would be perfect for a garage that is very cold and unheated.
 They do consume more energy than refrigerant models and need to vent water vapour out of the space via ducting or an exhaust.